 Contrary to some belief, what we do in our relationships can be somewhat contagious to our partner (unless we are stubborn to the core).

 Once we refrain from showing our partner that we care, or no longer appreciate the things they do for us – they will stop doing them, and thus a vicious cycle will develop.

 The key to achieving balance in the relationship component is to limit the amount, or nullify completely the sources which lead to getting comfortable in a relationship in the first place.

 A hard task you say?
-I do not disagree with your assertion, however for me – I have no intentions of getting into a relationship without fervently trying to improve it.
+I do not disagree with your assertion, however for me – I have no intention of getting into a relationship without fervently trying to improve it.

-A relationship between two or more adults, 3 years in, should be better and healthier than a relationship that has just started.
+A relationship between two or more adults, 3 years in, should be better and healthier than a relationship which has just started.
 That’s simply how I see it.

 Idealistic?
 Maybe, but not impossible nor unreachable.